top of page

 Do you have any unique or quirky writing habits?

-My imagination works best when first getting the story down on paper the old-fashioned way instead of with a key-board and a computer.
-My writing is really messy when I’m creating and then with the first few edits.
-O have scribbles here and there, arrows to areas so I know where certain things fit better.
+My imagination works best when first getting the story down on paper the old-fashioned way instead of with a keyboard and a computer.
+My writing is really messy when I’m creating and then also with the first few edits.
+I have scribbles here and there, and arrows to areas so I know where certain things fit better.
+I try to ask many friends and beta readers to give me feedback and my work goes through tons of edits.
+I'm picky about my final product and that's why sometimes there are long stretches between my published work.

 Who is your favorite hero of fiction?